A survey of numerical methods for hemivariational inequalities with applications to Contact Mechanics

 Here, operators $A$ and $\bm{f}$ are defined by~(\ref{defA}),~(\ref{defF}), respectively.
 One possibility of contact operator $\mathcal{F}(\widehat{\bm{u}}^h, \widehat{\bm{\xi}}^h)$, that deals with contact effects, can be defined for all $\widehat{\bm{u}}^h, \widehat{\bm{v}}^h \in \mathbb{R}^{d\cdot n_{tot}}, \widehat{\bm{\lambda}}^h, \widehat{\bm{\gamma}}^h \in \mathbb{R}^{d\cdot n_{C}}$, $\bm{u}^h, \bm{v}^h \in V^h$ and $\bm{\lambda}^h, \bm{\gamma}^h \in H^h_{\Gamma_C}$ by

-where $\nabla_{\bm{y}}$ represents gradient operator with respect to the variable $\bm{y}$.
-Functions $p$, $l_{\nu}$ and $l_{\tau}$ depend on specific problem and are defined in Section~\ref{sec:sim}.
-Augmented Lagrangian approach is now expressed by the following system of equations.
+where $\nabla_{\bm{y}}$ represents the gradient operator with respect to the variable $\bm{y}$.
+Functions $p$, $l_{\nu}$ and $l_{\tau}$ depend on the specific problem and are defined in Section~\ref{sec:sim}.
+The augmented Lagrangian approach is now expressed by the following system of equations.

 \textbf{Problem $\bm{P_{Lag}^{h}}$:} {\it \ Find a displacement $\widehat{\bm{u}}^h \in \mathbb{R}^{d \cdot n_{tot}}$ and a stress multiplier field $\widehat{\bm{\lambda}}^h \in \mathbb{R}^{d \cdot n_{C}}$ such that}